moesuiga/moesuiga.github.io/source/_posts/lives/songs/angel-with-a-shortgun.md

 {% youtube pdwgRKMTcgk %}

-*I'm an angel with a shortgun, shortgun, shortgun.
+*I'm an angel with a shotgun, shotgun, shotgun.
-An angel with a shortgun, shortgun, shortgun.
+An angel with a shotgun, shotgun, shotgun.
 Get out your guns, battle's begun, are you a saint or a sinner?
 If love's a fight, then I shall die,